-The utilization review contractor will conduct a remote audit of the FMSFMCS provider, requesting and reviewing information, including: staff notes and logs for the participants identified in the remote audit; the staffing qualifications, timesheets, payroll records and receipts; and any other documentation required by MDH.
+The utilization review contractor will conduct a remote audit of the FMCS provider, requesting and reviewing information, including: staff notes and logs for the participants identified in the remote audit; the staffing qualifications, timesheets, payroll records and receipts; and any other documentation required by MDH.
 For the utilization review, the scope of the post-payment review is limited to a statistically valid sample of participants and claims by service with a 95% +/-5% confidence interval.
 The review period will be one year of services.

-In addition to the utilization review by the independent contractor, the Department's current request for proposalcontract for the FMSFMCS provider includes various requirements that will be overseen by the DDA and OLTSS-MDH FMCS Program Manager contract monitors.
+In addition to the utilization review by the independent contractor, the Department's current contract for the FMCS provider includes various requirements that will be overseen by the MDH FMCS Program Manager .
 This includes a variety of monthly reports such as Employee Training Reports, Payroll Reports Error Reports, Participant Report, and Monthly and Historical Reports.
-In addition, the contractors will conduct satisfaction surveys and report the results of the surveys to the contract monitor on a quarterly basis.

-The FMSFMCS provider will be required to submit an annual audit by an independent Certified Public Accountant (CPA) or an independent CPA firm to verify the activities required by the scope of work.
+In addition, the contractors will conduct satisfaction surveys and report the results of the surveys to the contract monitor on a quarterly basis. ľ Ī The FMCS provider will be required to submit an annual audit by an independent Certified Public Accountant (CPA) or an independent CPA firm to verify the activities required by the scope of work.
 Providers are paid by a managed care entity or entities for services that are included in the State's contract with the entity.
 Specify how providers are paid for the services (if any) not included in the State's contract with managed care entities.